-- 14. Laboratory for Biomolecular Chemistry - 15.
+- 14. Laboratory for Natural Product Chemistry - 15.
 Laboratory for Coordination Chemistry - 16.
-Research Center for Structural Thermodynamics - 17.
-Laboratory for High-Technology Research for the Analysis and Utilization of Materials
+Research Center for StructuralThermodynamics - Laboratory for High-Technology Research for the Analysis and Utilization of Materials

 - 18. Center for Education in Liberal Arts and Sciences - 19.
-Radio Isotope Reseach Center
+Laboratory for Isotope Chemistry, Institute for Radiation Sciences